Explain the various organization security controls (e.g., passwords, IP restrictions, identity confirmation, network settings).

 User-based security controls such as login IP ranges and login hours can be defined on profile or permission set level.
 They can therefore vary for different users or user groups.

 Similarly to trusted IP ranges defined in the network access settings of a Salesforce org, login IP ranges can be defined on a profile or permission set level to control access to Salesforce for specific users.

-Login hours can be configured on profile level, to define during which times users associated with a profile can login to a Salesforce org.
+Login hours can be configured on a profile level, to define during which times users associated with a profile can log in to a Salesforce org.